ansh-info/Python-MySQL-Test-Runner/README.md

-# Python MySQL Test Runner
+# Python MySQL Test Cases Runner Using Docker

 ### Description
 This Docker image provides an isolated environment to run Python code that interacts with a MySQL database.
 The container fetches questions and test cases from the database and executes the provided Python code against these test cases.
 The image is built on the official slim Python 3.10 image, keeping it lightweight and optimized for running test cases in a controlled environment.

 ### Features

-Lightweight: Based on the python:3.10-slim image, keeping the image size minimal.
+- Lightweight: Based on the python:3.10-slim image, keeping the image size minimal.

-MySQL Integration: Connects to a MySQL database to fetch test cases and execute them against user-provided Python code.
+- MySQL Integration: Connects to a MySQL database to fetch test cases and execute them against user-provided Python code.

-Isolated Environment: Runs Python code in an isolated environment, ensuring a consistent and safe execution context.
+- Isolated Environment: Runs Python code in an isolated environment, ensuring a consistent and safe execution context.

-Flexible Execution: Easily adaptable with customizable environment variables for database connections.
+- Flexible Execution: Easily adaptable with customizable environment variables for database connections.

 ### Prerequisites